-SCORE INTERNAL ASPECTS 2 4 Jud icial Independence None Limited Developing Good Very good Excellent 8 Judges exercise their judicial function impartially, transparently and free from influence from other judges, the executive and legislative branches of government, the business sector, parties, media or citizens.
-9 Judicial proceedings are open to the public and are conducted impartially, fairly and respectful of the rights of the parties.
-Sta ndards of Judicial Behaviour 10 We have and comply with a set of Principles of Ethical Conduct and Propriety.
-11 Our court maintains a register of each judge's financial interests and affiliations and judges declare conflicts of interest and do not sit on matters relating to family, friends or financial interests.
-12 Judges exercise their freedom of expression and assembly in a manner that preserves the dignity of their office and the impartiality and independence of the judiciary.
-13 Our court has a complaints policy and a fair and expeditious system for investigation of complaints against judges and court officers and discipline where necessary.
+INTERNAL ASPECTS SCORE 0 None or Don't know 1 Limited 2 Developing 3 Good 4 Very good 5 Excellent Jud icial Independence 8 Judges exercise their judicial function impartially, transparently and free from influence from other judges, the executive and legislative branches of government, the business sector, parties, media or citizens.8 9 Judicial proceedings are open to the public and are conducted impartially, fairly and respectful of the rights of the parties.
+9 Standards of Judicial Behaviour 10 We have and comply with a set of Principles of Ethical Conduct and Propriety.
+10 11 Our court maintains a register of each judge's financial interests and affiliations and judges declare conflicts of interest and do not sit on matters relating to family, friends or financial interests.
+11 12 Judges exercise their freedom of expression and assembly in a manner that preserves the dignity of their office and the impartiality and independence of the judiciary.
+12 13 Our court has a complaints policy and a fair and expeditious system for investigation of complaints against judges and court officers and discipline where necessary.
+13